How to make leash sleeves

 This zip file contains the following artwork drawn to the quick-ref dimensions (not my shrunk dimensions which was done when creating the silkscreen):

-- Six sleeves - three up, two across (19" x 15" fabric.
-Note: drawing's print field is 18x15, the sleeve uses a little fabric outside the print field.)
+• Six sleeves - three up, two across (19" x 15" fabric.
+Note: the drawing's print field is only 18x15.
+The sleeves use 1/2" fabric outside the print field on each side.)

 That artwork was created using the free Inkscape program.
 The 6-sleeve drawing is what I printed.
 It contains some "INFO" layers documenting measurements, my thoughts.
 The other drawings don't have that.
-(Note: the print area of the 6-sleeve is 18x15".
-But, the flags use 19x15 of fabric.
-This means 1/2" of the flag falls outside the print area on each side.
-The "INFO" layers won't make sense unless you keep that in mind.).
+(Note: The "INFO" layers won't make sense unless you keep in mind that the sleeves use 1/2" fabric outside the left & right edges of the artwork.
+This artwork was made for a screenprinting press whose print area is 18x15" printed on a 20x16" piece of fabric.).

 When the silkscreen was created, I had the drawing shrunk 4%.
 But, shrinking the 6-sleeve artwork isn't optimal because it contracts into the center.
-I should've shrank the 1-sleeve & created a 6-sleeve from that.
-The shrinkage would've been spread around the whole fabric they're printed on.
+I should've shrunk the 1-sleeve & created a 6-sleeve from that.
+The shrinkage would've been spread around the whole fabric.
 The way I did it, it gets a little tight between the sleeves.
-(The proper way is to reduce the font size 4%.
+(The "proper" way is to reduce the font size 4%.
 Move the text & dots where they should be.
 Then make 2-, 3- & 6-sleeve from that.
 Shrinking is a lazy way to do it.
 But, "svg" stands for "scalable vector graphics."
-A benefit f this graphic format is that it can be shrunk/enlarged infinitely without degradation.
+A benefit of this format is that it can be shrunk/enlarged infinitely without degradation.
 So, either way should be the same.).

-Clarification: I said that I didn't shrink the snap holes in the y - vertical direction.
+Clarification: earlier I said I didn't shrink the snap holes in the y - vertical direction.
 Actually, they did shrink with everything else.
-I compensate by piercing the holes 1/32" below the printed dots.
+I compensate by installing the snaps 1/32" below the printed dots.
 (I use a template to mark the holes.
-This correction is in that template.).
+That template has the correction.).

 Silkscreening